-Any delegate addressing Congress has the right to express their view on the topic under debate, and the right to be heard with a measure of respect.
-Delegates are asked to keep noise to a minimum while anyone is addressing Congress.
+Any delegate addressing a conference has the right to express their view on the topic under debate, and the right to be heard with a measure of respect.
+Delegates are asked to keep noise to a minimum while anyone is speaking.
 Extend the courtesy of listening that you would want others to extend to you.

-Whilst Congress delegates are not expected to sit in silence at all times, noise (including delegates' private conversations) in the hall can prevent others from hearing what is going on.
+Noise (including delegates' private conversations) in the hall can prevent others from hearing what is going on.
 As well as being distracting, for those with any kind of hearing impediment it can be an access issue.
-At any Congress meeting there other areas in the venue where members can go to have conversations.
-Please be considerate about noise during Congress sessions.
+At any conference there other areas in the venue where members can go to have conversations.
+Please be considerate about noise during conference sessions.